Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Concluding remarks

-In the present study, the mathematical foundations of double-averaging framework for flows in porous media has been rigorously reformulated as filtering with a space-time kernel.
+In the present study, the mathematical foundations of the double-averaging framework for flows in porous media have been rigorously reformulated as filtering with a space-time kernel.
 The averaging theorems used extensively in the derivation of Double-Averaged Navier Stokes equations have been generalised to work with any well-behaved kernel functions and extended to include commutation errors of filtering/derivative operators.

-This development lays the groundwork for using DANS equations with inhomogeneous filtering, an important property of the equations for flow configurations where significant changes of pore or particle size occur.
+This development lays the groundwork for using DANS equations with inhomogeneous filtering, an important property of the equations for flow configurations where significant changes in the pore or particle size occur.
 Additionally, relationships describing the errors arising when filtering next to a boundary are derived and included in the equations.
 These errors have fundamentally the same form as boundary integrals forming the unclosed drag force terms.

-The newly derived equations are tested by explicitly filtering a simplified particle resolved simulation with a Gaussian filter and evaluating the residual of both momentum and mass conservation.
+The newly derived equations are tested by explicitly filtering a simplified particle-resolved simulation with a Gaussian filter and evaluating the residual of both momentum and mass conservation.
 Although only spatial filtering has been conducted, this has proved sufficient to verify the derivation of mathematical description of the errors.
-All of the errors are compared on the meshes of the same size, facilitating the comparison of grid spacings necessary to resolve these terms.
-The largest relative momentum error (around \(2.6\%\)) has been found in the inhomogeneous filtering case, suggesting that extensive analysis of grid requirements for a given change of filter width might be necessary.
+The largest relative momentum error (around \(1\%\)) has been found in the inhomogeneous filtering case, suggesting that extensive analysis of grid requirements for a given distribution of filter width might be necessary.

+Furthermore, the particle-resolved LES of the fully developed turbulent flow in a channel partly occupied by a porous structure has been realised.
+The computation has been performed on two meshes, testing the grid requirements for an accurate scale-resolving simulation in such a setting.
+Insufficient resolution near the surface of the porous wall led to inaccurately predicted mean velocity in the whole porous region of the channel and greatly overestimated porous-induced drag force, even though, the results in the unobstructed region agree qualitatively with the reference DNS.

+The results from the LES have also been explicitly filtered.
+The assumed distribution of the kernel molecule was non-uniform, transitioning from a size adequate to homogenise the porous medium to a smaller filter in the unobstructed region, representing the filtering requirements for an LES.
+Resulting commutation error have been computed and compared to other terms contributing to the momentum balance.
+In such a configuration, the error acts as an additional sink term in the momentum equation, effectively increasing the drag force, albeit by a small margin, as it only constituted around 2.5\% of the total effective drag.